 Juice It Up! explains the science behind our smoothies

-Our smoothie franchise packs a lot of nutrients into every cup, so our smoothies are not just good-tasting, they’re good for you
+Our healthy juice and smoothie franchise packs a lot of nutrients into every cup, so our products are not just good-tasting, they’re good for you

-When it comes to the nutrition values in a smoothie, there’s no need to Google.
-Just turn to Noah Burgess, the Research and Development Food Scientist for our smoothie franchise.
+When it comes to the nutrition values in a smoothie or juice, there’s no need to Google.
+Just turn to Noah Burgess, the Research and Development Food Scientist for our juice and smoothie bar franchise.
 He’s a walking encyclopedia — or search engine — of physiology and the science behind what we put in our bodies.

-And while our smoothies have a reputation for being delicious (which they are), they can also be quite good for you.
-Burgess makes sure everything that goes into every smoothie goes in for reasons beyond great taste.
+And while our products have a reputation for being delicious (which they are), they can also be quite good for you.
+Burgess makes sure everything that goes into every smoothie, juice or bowl goes in for reasons beyond great taste.
 He likes pineapple because the bromelain enzyme helps you absorb protein while you’re working out; açaí berry because of the rich antioxidants and healthy omega fatty acids.

 “A lot of these ingredients I work with were in my backyard,” says Burgess, who grew up in Hawaii.
 “I’ve lived and breathed food and health and nutrition my whole life.”